EPCCed/APT-python4hpc/lectures/02/README.md

 Numba works best when:

 - Function called many times during execution
- - Compilation is slow, so if the function is not called often, savings in execution time unlikely to compensate for compilation time
+ - Compilation is slow so overall time saving unlikely if not called often

 - Compute time primarily due to NumPy array element memory access or numerical operations more complex than a single NumPy function call

 - Original function execution time larger than Numba dispatcher overhead
-  - Numba dispatch wrapper transitions from Python interpreter to Numba-compiled machine code
+  - Dispatcher transitions between Python interpreter and Numba-compiled machine code
   - Functions taking << 1 µs (no Numba) won't see major improvement

 ---